wadereye/MultiModelChatInOneWindow/README_EN.md

 ## Notes

-- On first run, WebView2 may need to download runtime components
+- On Windows 7, install .NET Framework 4.8 and VC++ 2015-2019 in advance.
+WebView2 runtime is no longer required.
 - Due to the security policies of various websites, the injection effect may change with website updates
 - Do not manually operate the keyboard while the program is running to avoid interfering with the automation process
 - Some antivirus software may block keyboard simulation operations, please add the program to the trusted list